Heinz Stücke

-Heinz Stücke (born 11 January 1940) is a long-distance itinerant cyclist from Hövelhof, North Rhine-Westphalia, Germany — noted for setting the world record for bicycle touring in 1995.
+Heinz Stücke (born 11 January 1940) is a long-distance itinerant cyclist from Hövelhof, North Rhine-Westphalia, Germany – noted for setting the world record for bicycle touring in 1995.

 In a global journey spanning more than 50 years, Stücke has travelled over six hundred thousand kilometres by bicycle.

 Global bicycle tour

 In November 1962, the 22-year-old Stücke quit his job as a tool and die maker, and rode out of his hometown on a three-speed bicycle, with a plan to see the world.
 He says that his extraordinary desire to travel was partly motivated by his aversion to returning to factory work.

 In the early 1980s, after two decades on the road, Stücke decided to attempt to visit every country in the world.
 He believed he had accomplished his goal when he reached Seychelles in 1996, but to him it felt anticlimactic.
-He had spent too little time in some countries, and there was still much to experience; so he continued on.
+He had spent too little time in some countries, and there was still much to experience; so he carried on.
 Between 1962 and 2010, he cycled more than 609000 km, and visited 195 countries and 78 territories.
 From 1995 through 1999, the Guinness Book of Records described him as having travelled more widely by bicycle than anyone in history.

-During his travels, he has encountered many hazards and suffered numerous injuries:
+During his travels, Stücke has encountered many hazards and suffered numerous injuries: